Touhou Project: Background

 As a result of the seal, Gensokyo became inaccessible from the outside world, and similarly, those in Gensokyo were unable to leave.
 Gensokyo's existence could not be confirmed from the outside world, nor could the outside world be confirmed within Gensokyo.
 As a result, the isolated community developed its own civilization, independent from the outside world.
 Although separated by a barrier, it is a bordering world to its outside, as opposed to being in a parallel universe.
 There also exists on the Moon a place called the Lunar Kingdom, which exists in the same way as Gensokyo in that it is separated from the rest of the Moon by its own barrier, although accessible from Gensokyo.
 There are no seas in Gensokyo, since it is landlocked.
 In Gensokyo, there are few humans, and various kinds of yōkai.
 Some species include magicians, beasts, therianthropes, vampires, bōrei, tengu, mermaids, kappa, and yōkai (a kind of miscellaneous group).
 There are other species that may be yōkai depending on definition, like fairies, spirits, yūrei, onryō, poltergeists, hermits, oni, and deities which are all portrayed in human female form.
 Otherworldly places such as Heaven and Hell are also accessible from Gensokyo.

 In present Gensokyo, presented in all Touhou Project games since Embodiment of Scarlet Devil, magical and spiritual qualities prevail compared to the outside world where unscientific phenomena were dismissed as "superstition" around the time of the Meiji era.
 The only known gateway from the outside world into Gensokyo is the Hakurei Shrine on the border of Gensokyo.
 The spell card rules were also established to keep up the relationship between humans and yōkai in a mock style, which was necessary for the preservation of the balance of Gensokyo.
 The "Great Hakurei Barrier," managed by past Hakurei miko, was constructed several decades before EoSD, which is described as a "barrier of common sense," and is thus a strong logical barrier that not even yōkai can pass through.
 The yōkai opposed its construction at first before understanding its usefulness.

 In-game events

 In Gensokyo, events called "incidents" occur once in a while.
 An incident is an event that affects all of Gensokyo and is of unknown cause at the time it occurs.
-The Touhou Project mainly focuses on incidents that affect the entirety of Gensokyo in its stories, but there are also works like Mountain of Faith that are centered on lesser-scale events.
+The Touhou Project video games mainly focus on incidents that affect the entirety of Gensokyo, but there are also works like Mountain of Faith and many of the print media that are centered on lesser-scale events.

-Frequently, incidents are due to a yōkais whim or curiosity, and usually Reimu Hakurei would go to investigate it and find and chastise the perpetrator.
-While Reimu is usually the one to resolve incidents, there are cases where Marisa Kirisame and other characters would resolve them.
-When a major incident occurs, the spirits and fairies are affected by the incident and experience an increase in power for the duration of the incident.
+Frequently, incidents are due to a yōkai's whim or curiosity, and usually Reimu Hakurei or Marisa Kirisame would go to investigate it and find, defeat, chastise the perpetrators.
+While Reimu and Marisa are usually the ones to resolve incidents, there are cases where other characters would resolve them.
+When a major incident occurs, the spirits and fairies are affected by the incident and experience a temporary increase in power.